karimsa/boa/README.md

 ![](.github/logger.png)

 The exported logger is a wrapper around a hidden winston logger, which by default logs to the console.
-The logging levels can be configured using the environment variable `LOGGING_LEVEL` - the default is to log `warn` and above.
+The logging levels can be configured using the environment variable `LOGGER_LEVEL` - the default is to log `warn` and above.
 The levels are as follows:

 - `error`
 - `warn`